Skip to main content

 Future instrument for studying black holes makes discovery in first observation

 Already considered ESO's scientific priority for the foreseeable future, GRAVITY combines the radiation captured by several telescopes to form a virtual telescope with a diameter of up to 200 meters.
-It uses a technique known as interferometry, which makes it possible to detect much more detail in images of astronomical objects than is possible with a single telescope.
-In its first observation it has already made a small discovery: one of the stars in the cluster located in the heart of the Orion region is a double star.
+It uses a technique known as interferometry, which makes it possible to detect much more detail in images of astronomical objects than would be possible with a single telescope.
+In its first observation it has already made a small discovery: one of the stars in the cluster located at the heart of the Orion region is a double star.

 GRAVITY discovers double star in Orien system